-We presented the full results of our Phase 2b trial at the ESMO 2017 Congress in Madrid, Spain in September 2017.
-In early October, we met with the FDA to discuss further development of eryaspase for the pancreatic cancer indication and we intend to meet with the EMA to discuss our findings, including the design of a potential Phase 3 clinical trial to be initiated during the third guarter of 2018.
+We plan to present the full results of our Phase 2b trial at the ESMO 2017 Congress in Madrid, Spain.
+We are currently also planning to meet with the FDA and the EMA to discuss our findings, including the design of a potential Phase 3 clinical trial to be initiated in 2018.
+We have also initiated further preclinical work to assess compatibility with other compounds used in the treatment of pancreatic cancer patients.